 |ERSOP Plan in Most States|

 |Per Each Additional Adopting Employer|

-- IRS and Department of Labor Plan Audits
+- IRS and United States Department of Labor plan audits

-It is because the ERISA law states that the transaction is exempt from being a prohibited transaction “if no commission is charged with respect thereto. . .”
-If the company charges a variable fee instead of a flat fee for service, the IRS could assert that the variable fee was a commission, and therefore the funds will be subjected to taxes and penalties.
+The Employment Retirement Income Security Act of 1974 (ERISA) states that the transaction is exempt from being a prohibited transaction if no commission is charged with respect thereto.
+If ERSOP charges a variable fee instead of a flat fee for service, the IRS could interpret it as a commission and subject the transaction to taxes and penalties.